All Episodes

 They have the winners in their crosshairs.

-Look at look at we're talking about liberal capitalists here a moment ago and Charles Murray's characterization.
+Look at, look at, we're talking about liberal capitalists here a moment ago and Charles Murray's characterization.

 In many ways, these liberal capitalists are the crony capitalists.

-A crony capitalist is a guy who runs a company, gets involved with government for well, like GE.
+A crony capitalist is a guy who runs a company, gets involved with government for like GE.

 They don't need any money, but they got $700 million from Obama to go play around with green energy.

-is finding a crony capitalist.
+It's fine and a crony capitalist.

 Get in with the government.